1yesman9/aura/README.md

 Although you can generally construct effect instances with any custom fields, some fields are reserved and have special behavior.

 `Duration: Number`
-The effect will be removed after this many seconds have been elapsed.
+The effect will be removed after this many seconds have elapsed.

 `Tick: Number`
 So long as the effect is active, it will be recalculated every Tick seconds.